Real Estate Sphere of Influence Guide - CloseDaily

 Personal Outreach for A-Tier Contacts

 For your hottest 25-50 people, block time on your calendar for personal interaction.
 One day per week, make 10 calls or send 10 personalized videos.
 Ask how they’re doing.
 Ask about their family.
 Tell them about your recent transactions and ask if they know anyone who might need real estate services.
-This one activity—genuine, personal contact—will generate more referrals than anything else you do.
+This one activity, genuine, personal contact, will generate more referrals than anything else you do.

 Automated Campaigns for B & C Tiers

 You can’t call 300+ people personally.
 You need automation that doesn’t feel automated.
-SMS sequences and email drips allow you to deliver consistent messages at scale without looking like you’re mass-texting everyone.
+SMS sequences and email drips let you deliver consistent messages at scale without looking like you’re mass-texting everyone.
 Send them market updates, local insights, funny videos, neighborhood highlights.
 Anything that reminds them you exist and that you’re the expert they should call when they’re ready to move.

 Event-Based Touchpoints